-T.A are sum total of all the assets current and non-current assets and together form the asset side of the balance sheet while current assets are the assets that are part of total assets and capable of converting, utilizing, and realizing into cash or cash equivalent within one year of acquisition or balance sheet date.
-Current assets are the most liquid assets and are easily realizable at any point in time and include items like cash and cash equivalent, inventory, accounts receivable, etc. Whereas T.A include all current assets along with other no-current assets like land and building, plant and machinery, equipment, vehicles, goodwill, etc.
+T.A. is the sum total of all the current and non-current assets and forms the asset side of the balance sheet.
+In contrast, current assets are the assets that are part of total assets and capable of converting, utilizing, and realizing into cash or cash equivalent within one year of acquisition or balance sheet date.
+Current assets are the most liquid assets and are easily realizable at any point in time and include cash and cash equivalent, inventory, accounts receivable, etc. At the same time, T.A. includes all current and other non-current assets like land and building, plant and machinery, equipment, vehicles, goodwill, etc.

 Some of the advantages are given below:

-- Total assets produce positive economic value for an economic entity whether tangible or intangible.
+- Total assets produce positive economic value for a financial entity, whether tangible or intangible.

-- Total assets represent the value of ownership that is held by a company and can be converted into cash whenever required.
+- Total assets represent the company’s own value and can be converted into cash whenever required.

-- It shows the capacity of a profit-oriented enterprise that helps in contributing directly or indirectly to future net cash flows and in providing services.
+- It shows the capacity of a profit-oriented enterprise that helps contribute directly or indirectly to future net cash flows and in providing services.

-- One can measure the performance of profit generation by comparing it with benchmark standards of accounting ratios like total asset margin ratio, net profit to T.A ratio, Total assets turnover ratio, etc.
+- One can measure profit generation performance by comparing it with benchmark accounting ratios like total asset margin ratio, net profit to T.A. ratio, Total assets turnover ratio, etc.

 Some of the limitations are given below:

 - Identification and valuation of intangible assets is a challenge and might affect T. A valuation if these are not evaluated properly.